ucla-imls-open-sci/ucla-imls-open-sci.github.io/src/content/blog/2026-01-02-project-status-next-steps.md

 ---
-title: "Grant Complete: Moving Our Open Science Lessons from Creation to Community"
+title: 'Grant Complete: Moving Our Open Science Lessons from Creation to Community'
-date: 2026-01-02
+date: 2026-01-02T00:00:00.000Z
-author: "Tim Dennis"
+author: Tim Dennis
+description: >-
-description: "We've submitted our final IMLS report.
-Here is where the project stands and how we move these lessons to 'Beta' together."
+  We've submitted our final IMLS report.
+Here is where the project stands and how we move these lessons to 'Beta' together.
-tags: ["IMLS", "Open Science", "Community", "Carpentries"]
+tags:
+  - IMLS
+  - Open Science
+  - Community
+  - Carpentries
+slug: 2026-01-02-project-status-next-steps
 ---

 We have officially wrapped up the **"Lessons for Librarians in Open Science Principles and Methods"** project.
 As of December 2025, our final performance report is with the IMLS, marking the end of our formal grant period.